ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 We stopped at a roadside restaurant.
 The kitchen was within the ger, and outside was customer seating, underneath an awning protruding from the ger's entrance.
 The furniture was patchwork, best explained by Baagii's seat being an extricated car seat.

-{% include photo.html url="2023-09-14-north-mongolia/2/ger_restaurant.webp" description="A roadside restaurant ger." %}
+{% include photo.html url="2023-09-14-north-mongolia/2/ger_restaurant.webp" description="Anuka explains the menu to Kourtney at a roadside restaurant ger.
+The food is prepared behind the orange door in the background." %}

 Kourtney got Хуушуур (Khuushuur), a stack of flat, deep-fried meat pastries, and I got Цуйван (Tsuivan), a very popular meat-heavy noodle stir fry.
 They were both delicious, if not lacking in vegetables.